Sutto/barista/README.md

 automatically compile all coffeescripts that have changed before rendering the page.

 Barista require rails 3+ (but patches for Rails 2 will be accepted.)

+## Configuration ##

+Please note that barista lets you configure several options.
+To do this, it's as simple as setting up an initializer with:

+    rails g barista:barista_install

+Then editing `config/initializers/barista_config.rb`.

+Currently available options are:

+* root - the folder path to read coffeescripts from, defaults to app/coffeescripts
+* output\_root - the folder to write them into, defautls to public/javascripts.
+* no\_wrap - stop coffee from automatically wrapping JS in a closure.